Angle to Pembroke

 From Angle the path skirts East Angle Bay, numerous estuarine inlets and sheltered bays which are a haven for wildlife, so pack binoculars and a bird book.

 The route then takes in the industrial side of Pembrokeshire, past the refineries and finally meanders alongside the Pembroke River and into the town.

-Refreshments: Nothing until you get to Pembroke, where you have plenty of choice.
+Refreshments: The cafe at West Angle Bay is the last stop before you get to Pembroke, where you have plenty of choices.

-Attractions en-route: The Tower House at Angle, and Pembroke Castle.
+Attractions en-route: The Tower House and Chapel Bay Fort at Angle and Pembroke Castle.

-Nearest Tourist Information Centres : Tenby, Upper Park Road (Next to the bus station)
+Nearest Tourist Information Centre: Tenby, Upper Park Road (Next to the bus station)